-Known as augmentation mammaplasty, breast augmentation allows women who are dissatisfied with their breast size to achieve a more personally pleasing dimension and shape.
-A breast augmentation is ideal for patients who want to restore breast size and fullness after pregnancy, breast feeding, or weight loss.
+Breast augmentation, also known as augmentation mammaplasty allows women who are dissatisfied with their breast size to achieve a more personally pleasing dimension and shape.
+A breast augmentation is ideal for patients who want to restore breast size and fullness after pregnancy, breastfeeding, or weight loss.

 Depending on which procedure is utilized, breast augmentation is performed most often under sedation and local anesthesia on an outpatient basis.
 Regardless of the procedure, most women return to their usual activities, including work, within one week of the breast augmentation.
 Strenuous activities should be avoided for two to four weeks.
 Breast augmentation surgery can be combined with other procedures – most often body contouring procedures on the abdomen like a tummy tuck.

-A breast reduction is related to a breast lift but the focus of the procedure is different.
+A breast reduction is related to a breast lift, but the focus of the procedure is different.
 The main objective of the breast reduction is to reduce the size or volume of the breast and reduce the amount of skin covering the breast.
 The scars left behind may be quite similar after these two different procedures.
-The procedures may blend together in the patient who desires a breast lift but would like to be a little smaller as well.
+The procedures may be combined for the patient who desires a breast lift but would like to be a little smaller as well.

-Breast reduction, or reduction mammaplasty, can reduce a number of health-related complications that result from very large and heavy breasts, such as back and neck pain, as well as restricted lifestyles.
+Breast reduction, or reduction mammaplasty, can reduce the number of health-related complications that result from very large and heavy breasts, such as back and neck pain, as well as restricted lifestyles.
 A breast reduction may also be performed not for health issues, but to create more aesthetically pleasing breasts in proportion to the patient’s body.
 The key is the removal of excessive fatty tissue, breast tissue, and skin.
-This reduces the size of the breasts and makes them lighter and more youthful because the position of the nipple and areola are lifted as well.
+This removal reduces the size of the breasts and makes them lighter and more youthful because the position of the nipple and areola lift as well.

 A breast lift or breast reduction is normally performed as an outpatient procedure under sedation or, in some cases, under general anesthesia.
 Most patients usually return to their usual activities about a week or two after surgery, but should avoid strenuous sports and other activities for approximately three to four weeks.

 Known as mastopexy, a breast lift reshapes the breast and raises the position of the nipple.
-This reduces or eliminates sagging, which may be caused by pregnancy, breast feeding, or simply gravity and age.
-This is a reshaping procedure and does not imply any change in volume.
+Breast lift eliminates sagging, which sometimes caused by pregnancy, breastfeeding, or simply gravity and age.
+A breast lift is a reshaping procedure and does not imply any change in volume.
 In some cases, a patient may want a volume increase as well as a shape change, and a breast implant may be used to accomplish the desired aesthetic result.
 With this combined procedure, an implant may be used not necessarily to increase size alone, but to provide shape, projection and fullness in the upper part of the breast where fullness is lacking.
 Typically, an incision is made to allow the removal of excess skin, while leaving as much breast tissue as possible.
 The nipple and areola are then repositioned to a more aesthetically appealing position on the breast to form an uplifted contour.